tillkolter/aeternity-notes/README.md

 As we were told in the oracles-core channel, the coupling is one oracle per account.
 At the moment it is one account per node.
 Can you tell us when this can be expected to be changed?

 ### Public Websocket port, Webserver configuration, CORS Headers?
-If understand the concept right, the websockets are not supposed to be exposed to the web in the future?
+If I understand the concept right, the websockets are not supposed to be exposed to the web in the future?
 Anyway, for development purposes it is important to be able to talk to an oracle via the browser in my opinion.
 Everyone who wants to build web clients for the oracles, has to set up an Nginx/Apache proxy that provides valid CORS headers and expose the Websocket port.
 It would be nice if we could have a starter setup for our users and the internal developers.

 ### What are the lower boundary points for the delta TTLs specifications?